Academic Year 2021 - 2022

 Cost of Attendance:

-This amount INCLUDES all courses, retreats, athletics, the arts and technology.
+This amount INCLUDES all courses, retreats, athletics, and the arts.

 Wondering if a Catholic Education is Worth the Expense?

 We often receive this question from families in northern New Jersey.
 From focus groups and polling data, we have found that families typically articulate their top two considerations for a high school as:

 - Geography (can I get there?)